What is an Instructional Design Strategy for eLearning?

 - Identify a specific learning goal and make sure it is focused.

 - Read and edit the content to make sure that only the most relevant and essential information is retained.

 - Grab the learner’s attention with attractive audio-visuals or a catchy script and use a conversational tone to keep content actionable and to the point.

 Gamification refers to the use of game design in a non-gaming context.
 The content is presented in the form of a game with levels such that each learner has to complete one level to move to the other successfully.
 At each level, the learner gains knowledge and skills which are necessary to complete the next level.
 Gamification incorporates elements such as points, levels, badges, and leaderboards for intrinsic motivation.
 It challenges and excites the learners to pursue a course of action, then course-correct along the way, and finally achieve the learning goals.

-The strategy you choose will largely depend on the learning outcomes or the kind of training.
-Before devising a strategy, you need to consider certain parameters such as the audience profile, learning environment, and constraints of time and cost.
+The instructional design strategies for eLearning you choose will largely depend on the learning outcomes or the kind of training.
+Before devising cohesive eLearning strategies, you need to consider certain parameters such as the audience profile, learning environment, and constraints of time and cost.
 Next, identify the learning goals and the media elements to support these goals.
 Consider the resources and elements you have at your disposal.
-Finally, get in touch with an instructional design service provider to help you accomplish the eLearning goals within the time and budget.
+Finally, get in touch with an instructional design service provider to help you accomplish the eLearning course design and the goals within the time and budget.